sanjayr1/voter-pipeline/README.md

 # 3. One-time setup: checks Docker/Astro, creates .venv, downloads CSV, inits dbt
 make setup        # wraps scripts/setup.sh
+# Then activate the virtual environment -
+source .venv/bin/activate

+# 4. Stage shared assets so Airflow can read them (run before starting Airflow)
+make copy-data

-# 4. Launch Airflow locally (builds the Astro image with requirements)
+# 5. Launch Airflow locally (builds the Astro image with requirements)
 make astro-start  # Airflow UI: http://localhost:8080  (admin / admin)

-# 5. Trigger the DAG (defaults to voter_ingestion_dag; override with DAG_ID=your_dag if needed)
-make run-pipeline
+# 6. You will need to unpause the voter_ingestion_dag in the UI.
+#    At this point, the DAG should auto run as it is scheduled,
+#    but if it doesn't due to the time, feel free to manually
+#    trigger the DAG from the Airflow UI.
+#
+#    Click the play button next to voter_ingestion_dag.
+Re-run `make copy-data`
+#    any time you modify `data/` or the dbt project.
+#
+#    Side note: if you rerun the DAG, you will hit the 2nd branch
+#               path (no_new_data), so feel free to play with that
+#               as well to see the idempotent behavior.

-# 6. Explore the Streamlit dashboard in another terminal
+# 7. Explore the Streamlit dashboard in another terminal
 source .venv/bin/activate
 make dashboard        # wraps ./dashboard/run.sh (http://localhost:8501)
 ```

 Stop Airflow any time with `make astro-stop`.
-Run `make demo` to execute the full flow (start Airflow, refresh data, trigger DAG) in one go.

 ## 🧰 Helpful Make Targets
 Run `make help` to list all commands.
 Highlights:

 - `make check-prereqs` – verifies Docker + Astro availability.
 - `make download-data` – pulls the latest voter CSV (https://gist.github.com/hhkarimi/...).
-- `make run-pipeline` – runs the configured DAG via `astro dev run`.
+- `make copy-data` – mirrors `data/` + `dbt_voter_project/` into `airflow/include/` so the Astro containers can read them.
 - `make dashboard` – launches Streamlit via `dashboard/run.sh` (auto handles deps/locks).
-- `make dashboard-build` – installs `dashboard/requirements.txt` into the active env.
-- `make dashboard-dev` – runs Streamlit with auto-reload for rapid iteration.
-- `make demo` – orchestrates startup, data download, and DAG trigger for interview demos.
-- `make clean` – removes generated data, DuckDB files, and Astro logs.

 ---

 ## 🗳️ Airflow DAG: Voter Ingestion